Probate Q&A Series

 Detailed Answer

-Under North Carolina law, any guardian appointed to manage the personal or financial affairs of a protected person must comply with local rules even if the guardian lives outside the State.
-The Uniform Guardianship and Conservatorship Act treats a guardian who does not reside in North Carolina as a nonresident fiduciary.
-A nonresident fiduciary must designate a resident process agent in order to receive legal documents and court notices within North Carolina.
+Under North Carolina law, any guardian appointed to manage the personal or financial affairs of an incompetent adult or minor must comply with local rules even if the guardian lives outside the State.
+A guardian who does not reside in North Carolina may be required to appoint a resident process agent in order to receive legal documents and court notices within North Carolina.

-Specifically, North Carolina General Statute § 35A-1218 requires a fiduciary who does not live in North Carolina to maintain and keep current an agent for service of process in the State.
+Specifically, North Carolina General Statute § 35A-1218 addresses the appointment of a resident process agent for certain nonresident guardians.
 The guardian must file this appointment with the clerk of superior court in the county handling the guardianship case.
 If the guardian changes their process agent, the guardian must promptly notify the court of the new agent’s name and contact details.
 Failure to maintain a resident process agent can result in delays, motions to compel compliance, or even removal of the guardian.

 Choosing a reliable process agent ensures your court filings, notices of account reviews, and other official documents reach you in a timely manner.
-You can name an individual who lives in North Carolina or select a commercial registered agent authorized by the Secretary of State.
+You can name an individual who lives in North Carolina or select a commercial registered agent authorized to do business in North Carolina.
 Once appointed, the agent accepts service on your behalf and forwards any papers directly to you, wherever you reside.

 Key Steps to Appoint and Maintain a Resident Process Agent

 • Designate a qualified resident agent.
-The agent may be an individual or a business registered in North Carolina.
+The agent may be an individual or a business authorized to do business in North Carolina.

 • File the appointment form with the clerk of superior court in the county where the guardianship is pending.